 WHAT TO AVOID :

-- Another thing to avoid is craftspersons from other booths coming by to complain about how bad the show is or how awful the weather is etc etc ... they not only waste the time you could be spending on sales, but no customers want to hear artists grousing about conditions.
+- Another thing to avoid is craftspersons from other booths coming by to complain about their sales or how awful the weather is or technical questions about your work … etc etc ... they waste your sales time and no shopper wants to hear artists chatting to each other..